How do I submit an application to Carleton’s graduate programs?

 Why do I keep timing out of the application process?

 For security purposes, the application process times out automatically after 20 minutes of inactivity.
-You will have to log back in to your OUAC Profile and you may have lost information you had entered if you were in the process of filling in one of the forms when you timed out.
+You will have to log back in to Carleton360.
+You may have lost information you had entered if you were in the process of filling in one of the sections when you timed out.

 How long do I have to complete the online application?